Carrooi/Node-DependencyInjection/README.md

 di.getFactory('application');
 ```

-## Auto exposing into window
+## Auto exposing into global

-DI can be automatically exposed into window object (when on browser).
-Default name for this object is `di`.
+DI can be automatically exposed into window object (when on browser) or into global object (in node).
+Default name for
+this object is `di`.

 ```
 {
 	"setup": {
-		"windowExpose": true
+		"expose": true
 	}
 }
 ```